Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 One of the most common Windows legacy server attacks that Morphisec stops on legacy servers involves Cobalt Strike.
 This modular backdoor tool was developed for pen testing but is now exploited by threat actors using cracked versions.
 Cobalt Strike often leads to domain propagation and exploitation as part of an attack chain that results in ransomware deployment and IP theft.

 Critically, Cobalt Strike targets an endpoint's runtime memory.
 This makes it a particularly dangerous threat for servers running Windows Legacy OSs such as Server 2012, which are at an increased risk of exposure to fileless malware and threats exploiting runtime memory.
+Legacy systems, lacking modern defenses, are more susceptible to these runtime-based attacks.

 Windows Legacy Server EDR Challenges

-Since legacy servers often host business critical processes, and due to their increased exposure, they must be protected by state-of-the-art endpoint protection solutions.
+Since legacy servers often host business-critical processes, and due to their increased exposure, they must be protected by state-of-the-art endpoint protection solutions.
 Unfortunately, the Endpoint Detection and Response (EDR) technology you might use to protect other parts of your network is not fit for this task.

 There are several reasons for the mismatch between EDR and Windows legacy servers.